The Best Household Germ Killers

 Best Household Germ Killers - Isopropyl (Rubbing) Alcohol

-Isopropyl or rubbing alcohol will kill most bacteria and fungi, and many viruses.
-Somehow, the norovirus can hold its own against alcohol.
+Isopropyl or rubbing alcohol kills most bacteria, fungi, and viruses.
+However, the norovirus can withstand alcohol.

-However, keep in mind that rubbing alcohol evaporates very quickly.
-That quick evaporation makes it tough to keep treated surfaces wet for the time necessary to disinfect.
+However, rubbing alcohol evaporates very quickly.
+That quick evaporation makes it challenging to keep treated surfaces wet for the time necessary to disinfect.

 Rubbing alcohol is best used on small and hard surfaces.
 For the best disinfecting results: